Azure/bicep-types-az/generated/billing/microsoft.billing/2021-10-01/types.md

 * **consumptionCostCenter**: string: The cost center applied to the subscription.
 This field is only available for consumption subscriptions of Microsoft Customer Agreement Type billing accounts.
 * **customerDisplayName**: string (ReadOnly): The name of the customer for whom the subscription was created.
 The field is applicable only for Microsoft Partner Agreement billing accounts.
 * **customerId**: string: The ID of the customer for whom the subscription was created.
 The field is applicable only for Microsoft Partner Agreement billing accounts.
+* **customerName**: string (ReadOnly): The name of the customer for whom the subscription was created.
+The field is applicable only for Microsoft Partner Agreement billing accounts.
 * **displayName**: string: The name of the subscription.
 * **enrollmentAccountDisplayName**: string (ReadOnly): The enrollment Account name associated with the subscription.
 This field is available only for the Enterprise Agreement billing accounts.
 * **enrollmentAccountId**: string (ReadOnly): The enrollment Account ID associated with the subscription.
 This field is available only for the Enterprise Agreement billing accounts.